YOUR INGROUND POOL - PERFECTLY PLANNED AND BUILT TO LAST:

 Step 4 – Plumbing and Electrical

-Next our team will dig trenches around the pool for all underground plumbing and electrical conduit.
-Typical plumbing is a durable 2" schedule 40 pipe, which is the same type as used for house plumbing.
+Next our pool construction team will dig trenches around the pool for all underground plumbing and electrical conduit.
+Typical pool plumbing is a durable 2" schedule 40 pipe, which is the same type as used for house plumbing.
 The pump, filter, heater, skimmer, and all major valves are set and pressurized.
 Once the electrical conduit is inspected the trench is filled and compacted.

 Step 5 – Pool Equipment